|Pesticides toxic to honey bees|

 Anyone growing edible produce in their garden will know how important our native bees are in maximizing yields through cross pollination.
 However using systemic insecticides on any flowering plants can have catastrophic effects on local bee populations.
 Over the years the government has removed licensing for many of these indiscriminate products, but one that still remains is ‘Provado’ which notably contains the active ingredient Imidacloprid.

 This lethal chemical is believed to be one of the factors in Colony Collapse Disorder in bee hives as it can be absorbed into both the nectar and pollen.
 Once collected, the contaminated nectar and pollen is taken back to the hives and passed on through the food chain killing yet more bees.
 With this kind of chemical progression and length of viability, it doesn't take long to exterminate an entire hive.

 Dr Beau Lotto and Dr Martina Wicklein at the Institute of Ophthalmology have also shown that bees can identify a particular flower among a grid of 64 flowers when each is set on a black background.
 This is even possible when they are illuminated under four spatially distinct lights.
 This shows us that bees' color constancy abilities seem to hold true even in situations more complex then they would expect to encounter under normal field conditions.
-This enables bees' to easily identify a specific plant species solely from its particular colour shade.
+This enables bees' to easily identify a specific plant species solely from its particular color shade.
 Combined with their unique 'waggle dance' which is used to inform other worker bees the direction and distance of nectar rich grounds, you can easily end up with many worker bees from the same hive visiting the same patch of contaminated flowers day after day after day.